 But face-time costs big time.
 While there are a few exceptions, office paralegals’ (my experience is in California but probably applies nationwide) fees generally are in the $500-$600 range for an uncontested divorce.
 Online providers’ fees are in the $129-$300 range for an uncontested.
 County filing fees are extra unless you have a low income and can qualify for a waiver of those court costs.

 Bear in mind here that in most parts of the country you can usually find a young lawyer starting out to handle an uncontested case for $600-$800, even lower if you can find a lawyer who offers un-bundled services.
 So if you really are considering a $600 non-lawyer, you may want to reconsider the young lawyer option at not much more cost, a lot less risk, available legal advice should the need arise and a likelihood of better client support.
 I’m not a big fan of either the business model or the integrity level of $500-$600 non-lawyers.

-If you hire a Main-Street divorce paralegal, get the final all-inclusive price in writing up front.
+If you hire a Legal Document Assistants, get the final all-inclusive price in writing upfront.
 With an online provider, you should see that price stated clearly on their website.
 You should not have to click around to find the online price.

 Questionnaire: The completed divorce papers don’t materialize out of thin air.
 The service provider has to extract the personal data from you somehow in order to complete the forms.
 This is true, BTW with lawyers too.
 If you hire a $5000 lawyer, the first thing they hand you is a 10-page intake questionnaire.
 In a bricks and mortar environment, that is also done via a hard-copy questionnaire, generally handed to you on a clipboard as you enter or emailed to you in pdf format before your appointment.
 The latter is better because there are almost always pieces of information you will not have handy at your office appointment.